2026-27 Upper School Curriculum Guide

 SUMMER SESSION

 No credit towards graduation is given for summer work except in making up a failed course, nor is the "F" removed from the transcript.
-Two exceptions to this rule are that a student may attend the RCDS Summer Session to fulfill the Health requirement and/or the Computer Science requirement.
+One exception to this rule are that a student may attend the RCDS summer school to fulfill the Health requirement.

 Students seeking changes in their course placement as a result of summer work need to obtain permission from the appropriate Department Chair in advance of enrolling in summer work.
 The Mathematics Department has a specific course bypass/level-change policy that involves submitting a request by April 15 and gaining approval before completing summer work (see the Mathematics Department section).